patrickpr/trapdirector/docs/02-traps.md

 * Source IP of trap
 * Trap OID (or name if it could be resolved)
 * Status :

-unknown : no rule was found for this trap
+	* unknown : no rule was found for this trap

-done : rule was found and evaluated
+	* done : rule was found and evaluated

-error : ...
+	* error : ...

-waiting : trap was received, but no rule was applied for now
+	* waiting : trap was received, but no rule was applied for now *Processing time : time taken by the script to process trap in seconds.

 Trap details